jundalisay/superb/content/en/material/principles/intro/chapter-05.md

-Aethereal | Spiritual | Enlightenment and Realization Spatial | Psycho-spritual, Intellectual | Philosophy (Movement of Ideas), Theories Radiant | Expression, Mental | Religion (Movement of Beliefs), Mental Diseases Radioactive | Social | Marriage, Elections, Complex Diseases Material | Bodily | Price Movements, Procedures, Ordinary Diseases
+Aethereal | Spiritual | Enlightenment and Realization Spatial | Psycho-spritual, Intellectual | Philosophy (Movement of Ideas), Theories Radiant | Expression, Mental | Religion (Movement of Beliefs), Mental Diseases Transformative | Social | Marriage, Elections, Complex Diseases Material | Bodily | Price Movements, Procedures, Ordinary Diseases

 In this way, the Kepler tensor can trace and predict all movements in the universe.